RVihaan/RemyaJayachandran/NASSCOM-Packaging 4July_13July_2025.md

       2.3D: Uses organic interposers
       2.5D: Silicon interposer for high-speed interconnects (e.g.: CoWoS)

+ Interposers, RDLs And 2.5D/3D Packaging Approaches

+    Interposers in Semiconductor Packaging
+          An interposer is a substrate or intermediate layer used in semiconductor packaging to electrically connect and mechanically support one or more dies (chips) with each other or with a package substrate or PCB.
+Think of it as a “bridge” that helps route signals between high-density components in advanced packaging solutions.
+    Key Functions of an Interposer:
+        Signal Routing – Provides fine-pitch connections between chips and the main board.

+        I/O Fan-Out – Spreads the densely packed I/Os of a die over a larger area.

+        Heterogeneous Integration – Enables integration of different chip types (logic, memory, analog, etc.).

+        Thermal & Power Distribution – Assists in heat dissipation and distributes power efficiently.

 # Module 2:From Wafer to Package: Assembly and Manufacturing Essential